Agent 51: Early albums and mythology

 Their first album, Red Alert, was released in 1998 by local label Alphabet Records.
 The album gained them notoriety in the local punk rock scene, and an independent music video was filmed for the title track.
 Armes took the stage name "Broken Armes" at this time due to an injury he suffered in 1997 which left his arm in a cast.
 In order to record his guitar parts on Red Alert he removed the cast himself and recorded while still injured.

 Around this time the band began disseminating the mythos that they were rogue secret agents on the run from the government due to their knowledge of secrets related to extraterrestrial life.
-To match this theme the band wore matching black suits while performing.
+Schneider's influence matched this theme, suggesting the band wear matching black suits while performing.
 It also became common for the band to cover songs from the classic rock and 1970s metal genres in concert, such as AC/DC's "You Shook Me All Night Long" and "Highway to Hell."

 By the recording of their second album in 2000, Hunter had been replaced on drums by Mike "Mikey L" Levinson.
 The album, Just Keep Runnin', was released that year on the band's own label Suburban Hooligans Records.
-The music was faster and slightly less punk-based than Red Alert, and included several songs which had become favorites in the band's live set over the last few years such as "Who's Gunna Riot?" and "The Last Pirate Standing."
-The album's artwork and liner notes greatly expanded on their secret agent mythos by describing each member as a rogue agent enhanced with super powers through extraterrestrial DNA and technology, as well as detailing their struggle against a secret government organization called "The Agency."
+The music was faster and slightly less punk-based than Red Alert, and included several songs that had become favorites in the band's live set over the last few years such as "Who's Gunna Riot?" and "The Last Pirate Standing."
+The album's artwork and liner notes greatly expanded on their secret agent mythos by describing each member as a rogue agent enhanced with superpowers through extraterrestrial DNA and technology, as well as detailing their struggle against a secret government organization called "The Agency."
 The band played on the Warped Tour that summer on the Ernie Ball side stage, winning Ernie Ball's Battle of the Bands competition.
 They also recorded the theme song for the short-lived San Diego public-access television cable TV show "Radiation Nation."
 The song was later included on the 2001 Warped Tour compilation.

 Just Keep Runnin caught the attention of Billie Joe Armstrong of Green Day and his label Adeline Records, who re-released it in 2001 with 2 bonus tracks recorded with new bassist Sean Scura, as Schneider had by then left the group.
 The band continued to tour, playing at San Diego's Street Scene and other festivals.